 Campbell came back in 1996 hoping to play a bigger role for the Wolverines and that’s exactly what happened!
 He started five more games at fullback and caught 13 passes for 169 yards.
 Yes, he earned his second varsity letter.
 Michigan finished season with a record of 8 wins and 4 losses.
 The Wolverines posted a final mark of 5 wins and 3 losses in the conference which was only good enough for a fifth-place tie.
 It was a disappointing end to a season that began with high expectations.

 Mark, and his teammates, came back to improve their record in 1997.
-The good news was that the Wolverines were better, a lot better in 1997.
+Coach Carr used a “climbing a mountain” metaphor to motivate his team to take it one step, one game at a time.
+That’s exactly what the Wolverines did in 1997.
+Yes, they were a much better team in the third year of the Lloyd Carr Era.
 In fact, they were perfect.
 Yes, Michigan finished a magical season with a stellar record of 12 wins and no losses or ties.
 The Maize and Blue footballers ended the season as conference champions, Rose Bowl Champions and National Champions!
 It doesn’t get any better than that!
 Mark Campbell played in twelve games and earned his third varsity letter.
 He started one game at tight end and another at fullback.

 So, today is a good day to appreciate Mark Campbell’s contributions to Michigan Football.
 Bottom line – he was an excellent player who did whatever his coaches needed him to do.
 Mark finished his career with four letters, two Big Ten Championships, a Rose Bowl victory, and the 1997 National Championship!
 Yes, Mark Campbell left Ann Arbor with his head held high and enough good memories to last a lifetime.
 I hope that Mark has a very happy birthday today!
 Go Blue!